Galloway

 Galloway is bounded by sea to the west and south, the Galloway Hills to the north, and the River Nith to the east; the border between Kirkcudbrightshire and Wigtownshire is marked by the River Cree.
 The definition has, however, fluctuated greatly in size over history.

+A native or inhabitant of Galloway is called a Gallovidian.
+The region takes its name from the Gall-Gàidheil, or "stranger Gaels", a people of mixed Gaelic and Norse descent who seem to have settled here in the 10th century.
+Galloway remained a Gàidhealtachd area for much longer than other regions of the Scottish Lowlands and a distinct local dialect of the Scottish Gaelic language survived into at least the 18th century.

-A hardy breed of black, hornless cattle named Galloway cattle is native to the region, in addition to the more distinctive 'Belted Galloway' or 'Beltie'.
+A hardy breed of black, hornless cattle named Galloway cattle is native to the region, in addition to the more distinctive Belted Galloway or "Beltie".

 Geography and landforms

 Galloway comprises the part of Scotland lying southwards from the Southern Upland watershed and westward from the River Nith.
 Traditionally it has been described as stretching from "the braes of Glenapp to the Nith".
 The valleys of three rivers, the Urr Water, the Water of Ken and River Dee, and the Cree, all running north–south, provide much of the good arable land, although there is also some arable land on the coast.
 Generally however the landscape is rugged and much of the soil is shallow.
 The generally south slope and southern coast make for mild and wet climate, and there is a great deal of good pasture.

 The northern part of Galloway is exceedingly rugged and forms the largest remaining wilderness in Britain south of the Highlands.
 This area is known as the Galloway Hills.